link For :- Automatic Transmission & ACS(Auto clutch box information)

 Thanks Very Much.
 Joe Cox unquote.

-Having problem engaging 3rd and 5th gear on my A160 of 1998 I turned to your homepage as usual.
-I bought the car as my families extra and I don't like paying to much in repairs.
+Quote Having problem engaging 3rd and 5th gear on my A160 of 1998 I turned to your homepage as usual.
+I bought the car as my families extra and I do not like paying to much in repairs.
 Thanks to you I have been able to change spark plugs and other service actions.

 So looking in the parts on gear I found the section on gear box selector linkage.
 I did run out to the car and looked on the top of the gear box, and yes (may be no) the plastic linkage was missing.
 I cancelled my time at the Mercedes Garage and ordered the spare part for a little more than 4 Euro.
 Next I went to collect it and then it was an easy task to fix the problem.
 The only things to add is that I wasn't totally out of fifth and third gear, sometimes they worked, I guess due to the the part that were swinging freely on the gearbox.
 I also agree that it is necessary to be careful applying the part, I used a tool.